- 42% male

 There’s a lot of attention right now being given to the fact that philanthropy is not an unalloyed good—wealthy people tend to give money in ways that reinforce and perpetuate the power structures that generate that wealth.
 The same criticism can be leveled at the philanthropy of time: A homogeneous group of volunteers can reinforce and perpetuate organizational culture and practices that make the museum safe and comfortable for them—but not necessarily for other groups.

 The demographic profile of your volunteers can be a pretty good map of who sees the museum as a valued and relevant part of their lives.
 If a visitor is implicitly giving the museum a passing grade by coming through the doors more than once, a volunteer who gives of their time year after year is awarding an A+.
 For this reason, the composition of your volunteer corps can be a meaningful measure of the museum’s progress in becoming accessible, inclusive, and relevant to the audiences you want to serve.

-BTW, I’ve heard some bogus explanations for who does NOT volunteer in museums, including “Only people who are well off have the luxury of volunteering.”
-Well, no—case in point, many churches (even or especially those in low socioeconomic status neighborhood) basically run on volunteer labor.
-Also, income is strongly correlated with educational level, and its clear from the stats I cited at the beginning of this post that half the people in American who volunteer their time haven’t completed a college degree.
-If a given set of people aren’t volunteering, it may well because they don’t think you are worth their time.
+BTW, I’ve heard some bogus explanations for who does NOT volunteer in museums, including, “Only people who are well-off have the luxury of volunteering.”
+Well, no—case in point, many churches (even or especially those in low-socioeconomic-status neighborhoods) basically run on volunteer labor.
+Also, income is strongly correlated with educational level, and it’s clear from the stats I cited at the beginning of this post that half the people in America who volunteer their time haven’t completed a college degree.
+If a given set of people aren’t volunteering, it may well be because they don’t think you are worth their time.
 Or because you make it difficult for them to volunteer, which leads to the next point—

 Volunteerism is in and of itself an equity issue